avinashSU/morphine/README.md

 # morphine

-If I have to explain you will never know, if you know you need no explaination
+If you have to ask, you'll never know.
+If you know, you need only ask.